Photo: Pexels

 How do I create a rubric for a specific assignment?

 Use the EasyClass AI Rubric Generator.
-Describe your assignment in plain language (e.g., "5-paragraph essay, 8th grade, persuasive writing"), choose your performance levels (4-3-2-1 or Excellent/Proficient/Developing/Beginning), and generate a complete table-formatted rubric with criteria and level descriptors in under 30 seconds.
+Describe your assignment in plain language (e.g., "5-paragraph persuasive essay, 8th grade"), choose your format (analytic, holistic, or single-point), choose your performance levels (4-3-2-1 or Exemplary/Proficient/Developing/Beginning), and generate a complete table-formatted rubric with all criteria and level descriptors in under 30 seconds.
+Review, adjust any descriptors that need tuning, and share with students before they begin.